Alexander Kolodin: Election reform legislation

 In 2024, Kolodin sponsored a bill to resolve conflicts between Arizona election law and the federal Electoral Count Reform Act of 2022.
 The bill, which was ultimately signed into law, was touted by supporters as "put[ting] into law critical election integrity reforms to improve election procedures and strengthen voter confidence" such as legally binding signature verification rules for confirming the identity of early voters, the public posting of the system log files, and improvements to the chain of custody for handling ballots.
 Governor Katie Hobbs acknowledged that she "really didn’t get anything out of the deal[,]" but nonetheless touted the bill as a "bipartisan compromise[.]"

-Big Tech and censorship
+Technology companies and censorship

 On September 4, 2023, Kolodin and Kari Lake supported findings presented in the House Big Tech Committee meeting that Google played a substantial role in election influence.
 In the hearing a psychology researcher explained that Google played a role in shaping the 2016 election to favor Hillary Clinton and in 2022 cost Kari Lake her election.
 In 2016 Clinton hired Google CEO Eric Schmidt as her tech advisor.

+Firearms

+Kolodin sponsored a bill to repeal Arizona's ban on several types of firearms and explosive devices, including machine guns, silencers, and sawed-off shotguns.
+While federal outlaw already outlaws many of these devices, Kolodin said: "If the feds want to infringe on our Second Amendment rights, they can darn well pay for doing that themselves, and we’re not going to have Arizona law enforcement do it."
+He also advanced a proposal to proposal to bring back executions by firing squad.